Introducing The Curious Viewer, the Mental Floss Binge-Watcher's Guide to the Greatest Shows of the Past 20 Years

 Publishers Weekly calls The Curious Viewer "the ultimate bingeing guide," writing that in this "handy reference companion, chock-full of entertaining trivia and behind-the-scenes facts, to some of the biggest shows in television ... the editors ensure no terrific series (even the more obscure, like AMC’s Halt and Catch Fire) goes unmentioned, in succinct roundups covering everything from 'Amazing One-Season Shows' to best series finales and staff favorites."

-Published by Weldon Owen and created in partnership with Indelible Editions, The Curious Viewer arrives on October 19, and you can pre-order it here.
+Published by Weldon Owen and created in partnership with Indelible Editions, The Curious Viewer is on sale now wherever you buy books.
+You can order it online here.
 Are you bingeing books?
 Then check out The Curious Reader: A Literary Miscellany of Novels and Novelists, edited by Mental Floss editor-in-chief Erin McCarthy, available here.